engageintellect/gsa-rag-frontend/documents/Lens API/profiles/app-comment-total-1.md

   {
     handle: "pukkynext.test",
   },
-  ["your_app_id"] // array of sources -> appIds you want the stats to be calculated for );
+  ["your_app_id"], // array of sources -> appIds you want the stats to be calculated for );
 ```